 Tonga’s geographic location, demographics and governance structure have important implications for the energy sector.
 Tonga is in the Pacific Ocean, as shown in Figure 1, and is comprised of 170 islands, 36 of which are populated.

 Tonga is prone to both earthquakes and tropical cyclones.
 Notable instances include a 2009 magnitude 8.1 earthquake and subsequent tsunami, as well as 2014’s Cyclone Ian, which struck Ha’apai directly, damaging or destroying 90% of distribution and transmission lines.
-In 2018, Cyclone Gita brought the strongest winds Tonga had seen in 60 years, damaging 40-50% of Tongatapu’s electric grid.
-In the average El Nino year, 1.88 cyclones affect Tonga, 1.63 in La Nina years, and 1.67 during neutral years.
-Tonga’s government vocally attributes the increasing severity of tropical cyclones to climate change; in response policy documents focus on planning for resiliency.
+In 2018, Cyclone Gita brought the strongest winds Tonga had seen in 60 years, damaging 40–50% of Tongatapu’s electric grid.
+In the average El Niño year, 1.88 cyclones affect Tonga, 1.63 in La Niña years, and 1.67 during neutral years.
+Tonga’s government vocally attributes the increasing severity of tropical cyclones to climate change; in response, policy documents focus on planning for resilience.

 Due to its small economy and lack of a significant local manufacturing base, Tonga imports almost all its goods, including fuel for energy generation and transportation, vehicles, appliances, and electronics.
-The TERM recognizes the vulnerability this dependence has on Tonga and the adoption of a renewable energy target of 50% by 2020 to address the challenges created by relying on imported goods and fuels.
+The TERM recognises the vulnerability this dependence has on Tonga and the adoption of a renewable energy target of 50% by 2020 to address the challenges created by relying on imported goods and fuels.

-Tonga is a consitutional monarchy with a government that is made up of an executive, legislature and the judiciary.
-The current monarch is a champion for sustainable energy in Tonga, with most of the significant renewable energy installations in the Kingdom being commissioned during his reign.
-Both the King and Cabinet are supportive of reducing Tonga’s climate impact and improving the nation’s energy independence.
-In a move symbolic of “wider leadership,” Tonga joined the Solar Head of State program at the Conference of Parties (COP) 23 in November 2017.
-The program will install a rooftop photovoltaic (PV) system on the residence of the King, the first royal palace in the world to do so.
+Tonga is a consitutional monarchy with a government made up of the executive, legislature and the judiciary.
+The current monarch is a champion for sustainable energy in Tonga, with most of the significant renewable energy installations in the kingdom being commissioned during his reign.
+Both the king and his cabinet are supportive of reducing the effects of climate change on Tonga and improving the nation’s energy independence.
+In a move symbolic of wider leadership, Tonga joined the Solar Head of State programme at the Conference of Parties 23 in November 2017.
+The programme will install a rooftop photovoltaic (PV) system on the residence of the king, the first royal palace in the world to have this.

-The Department of Energy under MEIDECC is responsible for coordinating and managing the Kingdom’s energy sector.
-Other key players in the sector includes the Tonga Power Ltd, a public enterprise that is responsible for generating, transmission and distribuiton of electricity, the Tonga Electricity Commission which is the regulator in the electricity sector, the Ministry of Trade and Economic Development which is responsible for the pricing of petroleum products and the Association of Members and Registered Electricial Contractors (AMREC).
+The Department of Energy under the Ministry of Meteorology, Energy, Information, Disaster Management, Environment, Climate Change and Communications (MEIDECC) is responsible for coordinating and managing the energy sector.
+Other key players in the sector are: Tonga Power Ltd, a public enterprise that is responsible for the generation, transmission and distribuiton of electricity; the Tonga Electricity Commission, which is the regulator in the electricity sector; the Ministry of Trade and Economic Development, which is responsible for the pricing of petroleum products; and the Association of Members and Registered Electricial Contractors (AMREC).
 MEIDECC is currently working on an energy act to more effectively coordinate and manage the energy sector.
-Data availability has important implications for MEIDECC’s role - analyzing and tracking changes and opportunities in the energy sector, and thus, for the design of Tonga’s Energy Efficiency Master Plan (TEEMP).
-Specific recommendations broached later on include engaging TPL in an integrated resource planning (IRP) process, collecting sectoral data, surveying energy usage habits in future censuses, and standardize data collection of customs and annual ministerial reporting.
-Regional initiatives such as the Pacific Regional Data Repository (PRDR ) already exist to aggregate applicable datasets, working with such initiative would open opportunities for regional knowledge sharing and project financing.
+Data availability has important implications for MEIDECC’s role – analysing and tracking changes and opportunities in the energy sector, and thus for the design of Tonga’s Energy Efficiency Master Plan (TEEMP).
+Specific recommendations broached later on include engaging TPL in an integrated resource planning process, collecting sectoral data, surveying energy usage habits in future censuses, and standardising data collection of Customs and annual ministerial reporting.
+Regional initiatives, such as the Pacific Regional Data Repository, already exist to aggregate applicable datasets; working with such initiatives will open opportunities for regional knowledge-sharing and project-financing.

 Baseline